-Before we can make the switch to renewable energy, we need to solve the problem of storage.
+Before we can switch to 100% renewable energy, we need to solve the problem of storage.
 Thankfully, these ingenious innovators are already on the case.

 If we want to tackle the climate emergency, we need to switch to 100% renewable energy as soon as possible.

 The good news is the odds of making the transition in the not-too-distant future have never looked better.
 The cost of renewables has fallen dramatically over recent years while public support for green energy is booming.